 I wake at first light and blink my eyes open.
 It’s too quick for the dream images.
 They turn on their heels and scurry back down the ladder before I can catch them.
 I walk upstairs and switch the kettle on.
 From the crack in the window the brush of autumn greets my skin.
-The magpies are warbling, eclipsing even the two tribes of Kookaburras.
+The magpies are warbling.
+They remind me of my grandmother.
 Floating clouds are glowing a pale pink.
 The kettle clicks off.
 So quick.
 I fill a pot with leaves and steaming water and continue staring out the window.

 Inside or outside.
-There is always a choice these early mornings.
-Do I stay inside, and tend to the cultivated life - work, domesticity, internal reflection, human relationship?
-Or do I instead step outside and give my attention to the uncultivated world waking up to another rhythm altogether?
+There is always a choice.
+Do I stay inside, and tend to the cultivated life - work, domesticity, contemplation, human relationship?
+Or do I instead step outside and give my attention to the wild world waking up to a very different rhythm?
 Inside is primarily under my control.
-Outside my schedule flies out the door and I am subject to events outside my jurisdiction.
+Outside my schedule flies out the door and I am subject to events and elements outside my jurisdiction.

 Today is the Sustainable Living Festival big weekend and I’m talking on a panel titled ‘Animism Respoken.’
 I really should make some notes.
-I look out the window.
-The clouds look like they are beckoning me.
+I stare longingly out the window.
+The clouds are palms outstretched towards me.
 Before I can curtail myself with further plans, I slide the chair back, leave the tea steaming on the bench, and head out the backdoor.

 The river is a good few degrees cooler, mist creeping along the surface and gathering like a ruffled skirt at my knees.
 I gingerly stand on my paddle board and push off.
 I could be walking on water except for the giveaway ripples of the paddle.
-The highway is asleep even.
+The highway is blessedly still asleep.

 It’s just me and the birdsong.
 There is a faraway knowledge of needing to have something coherent to say into a microphone in the city later.
 The idea is surreal compared to the suddenly full-bodied feeling of propelling myself down a body of water with a paddle.
 Pacific black ducks swim alongside and two giant ibis fly north west overhead.
-If I could, my offering would be gathering everyone down here to sit silently on the jetty and listen.
+If I could, my offering would be gathering everyone down here to sit silently on the dock just listening.

-Mid-paddle I am aware of an instinct to life my head and look to my left.
+Halfway down the upstream stream I suddenly have an instinct to lift my head and look left.
 My gaze falls on an abundant elm tree in a backyard.
 It’s glowing with the kind of iridescent European green this land doesn’t know.
-I’ve barely noticed the elm before, the broad river red gums on either side too beautiful.
+I’ve barely noticed the elm before, the broad river red gums on either side too alluring.
 My attention penetrates beyond first impressions.
 It’s then I come into contact with a large dark shape in the branches.
 Pattern recognition starts flashing red lights - “Not branch-shaped.
 Bird-shaped.
 Investigate.”
 I paddle in closer, keeping focus-locked on the shape.

-The owl and I stare into each other’s eyes, both of us unblinking.
-Dark bushy eyebrows furrow into a sharp as if asking ‘what are you doing here?’
+The owl and I stare into each other’s eyes unblinking.
+Dark bushy eyebrows furrow into a sharp V as if asking ‘what are you doing here?’
 The whistling call is definitely coming from the owl, and I don’t need to speak its language to know it as a warning.
 Don’t get too close.
 OK, I steady myself against the branch, not wanting to break the gaze.

 Remembering my manners, I fling out both arms and call cheerfully “Greeting, wild one!”
 I try to contain the joyous hoot of joy that wants to escape.
-The owl goes quiet and cocks its head to one side, as if not quite sure what to make of me.
-I extend a heartfelt silent warmth to to accompany my vocal greeting, and engage all my senses in an all-bodied listening.
-As I continue to stare into the owls’ eyes, its face morphs into that of me as a 4-year-old.
+The owl goes quiet and cocks its head to one side, as if not quite sure what to make of me now I am no longer a silent admirer.
+I extend a heartfelt warmth to accompany my vocal greeting, and engage all my senses in an all-bodied listening.
+As I continue to stare into the owl’s eyes, its face morphs into that of me as a 4-year-old.
 A bowl cut frames my serious face and large searching green eyes, a small cut on my upper cheek.
 I feel her slight unease, I’m not sure why, being photographed perhaps.
 Maybe the owl is encountering me as I did the photographer, wanting something from me.
 Taking something.

 The memory is momentary, and when I return to the owl’s face the initial ecstasy has faded into a dense kind of shared silence infused with the intensity of my small child’s gaze.

-Inside, I look up a definition of animism “Animism is the belief that objects, places and creatures all possess a distinct spiritual essence; that all things - animals, plants, rocks, rivers, weather systems - are animated and alive.”
+Back within four walls, I look up an online dictionary.
+“Animism is the belief that objects, places and creatures all possess a distinct spiritual essence; that all things - animals, plants, rocks, rivers, weather systems - are animated and alive.”

 Riding the tram into the city my presence is overflowing with the dark underbelly of silence that resonated from the owl; that and the pensive little girl.
 People are looking at me curiously, they’re not sure why, but I do.
 It’s as if I am holding within a potent secret that is leaking out through my pores.
 It portends to ways of knowing far beyond the ordinary.
 In another place and time, the kind of interaction with the owl would have been part of the everyday conversation, not a ‘religious’ experience, just part of the community of relationship that existed with all of life.
 But here, in this flatland of imagination, it is questionable, untrustworthy, ‘just my imagination’, make believe.